Falafelqueen/Falafelqueen/README.md

  💻 I'm excited about the power of code and the possibilities it brings for transforming ideas into reality

- 🌱 I'm currently learning Rspec and React
+ 🌱 I'm currently learning Rspec

  :european_union:  I'm originally from Slovakia, but currently based between Copenhagen and Barcelona.